-U.S. Generally Accepted Accounting Principles
+- 1399 1 1 U.S. Generally Accepted Accounting Principles - 12 International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board) NOTE - Do not prepare your BE-15 report using the proportionate consolidation method. - 13 Other reporting standards - Specify the reporting standards used at ww

-- International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board) NOTE - Do not prepare your BE-15 report using the proportionate consolidation method. - 13 Other reporting standards - Specify the reporting standards used - Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram)?
+2 Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram)?